-How to Draw Charts in Flutter
+How to Create Custom Flutter Charts

 charts-in-flutter-0

-They are easy to implement when it comes to Android or iOS, but for designers and engineers working with Flutter it’s easier said than done due to a scarcity of chart templates at their disposal.
+They are easy to implement when it comes to Android or iOS, but for designers and engineers working with Flutter, it’s easier said than done due to a scarcity of chart templates at their disposal.

 A possible solution is to create custom charts.

-Creating custom charts in Flutter
+Creating custom Flutter charts

 The grammar of graphics